Transportation Maintenance Specialist 2 – Highway Maintenance Specialist (Multiple Positions) (Seasonal)

 Salary: $3,265 – $4,913

-This is a seasonal position that is expected to be active during the winter months.
+This is a seasonal position that is expected to last approximately 6 months from date of hire.
 Seasonal positions are regular status, benefits eligible positions, which occur, terminate and recur periodically or regularly.

 We encourage people from all backgrounds to apply for our positions and hope you will join us on our path to diversity, equity, and inclusion.
 We are an agency that embraces social equity through our values, strategic planning, and actions.
 Leaning into our equity priorities means we continually examine what we do, the impact we have, and our progress toward weaving social equity into who we are.
 To learn more about our social equity commitments, visit our Social Equity website.